vigneshrk29/opensim-core/README.md

     2. Click **Finish**.
 5. Where do you want to install OpenSim-AD-Core on your computer?
 Set this by changing the `CMAKE_INSTALL_PREFIX` variable.
-We'll assume you set it to `C:/opensim-ad-core-install`.
-If you choose a different installation location, make sure to use *yours* where we use `C:/opensim-ad-core-install` below.
+We'll assume you set it to `C:/opensim-ad/opensim-ad-core-install`.
 6. Tell CMake where to find dependencies.
 This depends on how you got them.
-    * Superbuild: Set the variable `OPENSIM_DEPENDENCIES_DIR` to the root directory you specified with superbuild for installation of dependencies.
+    * If you use the superbuild (RECOMMENDED): Set the variable `OPENSIM_DEPENDENCIES_DIR` to the root directory you specified with superbuild for installation of dependencies.
-      In our example, it would be `c:/opensim-ad-core-dependencies-install`.
+      In our example, it would be `C:/opensim-ad/opensim-ad-dependencies/opensim-ad-dependencies-install`.
-    * Obtained on your own:
+    * If you obtained the dependencies on your own:
         1. Simbody: Set the `SIMBODY_HOME` variable to where you installed Simbody (e.g., `C:/Simbody-ad-install`).
         2. BTK: Set the variable `BTK_DIR` to the directory containing